Scarface: The World Is Yours: Money and heat

 Tony has access to two different types of money in the game.
 Cash on hand is called "dirty money".
 If the player dies, is arrested, or is shaken down by another gang, the player will lose all their dirty money.
 The only way to protect Tony's money, and ensure it is not lost when the player dies, is to launder it in a bank.
 The player is free to launder money at a bank any time they wish (except during missions), but each time they launder cash, the bank will take a cut of the total.
 The percentage of their cut is determined by the level of "cop heat" Tony currently has; the higher his heat, the higher their cut.

-"Cop heat" and "gang heat" are two meters which are active at all times during the game.
+"Cop heat" and "gang heat" are two meters that are active at all times during the game.
 Cop heat determines the rate of interest at banks, and gang heat determines the price of cocaine; the more heat, the less Tony can charge.
 If Tony, or any of his associates, engages in a lot of public violence, cop heat will rise, and the police will arrive, pursuing Tony.
 Cop heat can be lowered with bribes, and gang heat can be lowered by intimidating other gangs.
 If Tony continues to commit crimes in public, cop heat can rise to the point where he enters "You're fucked" mode, in which he cannot escape from the police alive.
 A "golf swing"-style minigame, where the player must attempt to stop the meter in a certain zone, is used to control negotiating drug deals, intimidating other gangs, and bribing cops.